josefs/LRDerive/Notes.md

 \delta_\varsigma (\mu r . \displaystyle\prod_{A \in N} G_A) & = &\\
 \end{array}$

+Partial derivative with respect to a non-terminal.
+These transitions corresponds to when we need to push the current state on the stack so that we know how to resume parsing when we are done parsing the non-terminal.

 # Dot productions

 # Further thoughts on the connection to LR parsing